mikependon/RepoDB.NET/pages/classes/datareader.md

 layout: navpage
 sidebar: classes
 title: "DataReader"
 description: "The most fastest data reader extractor in .NET.
-RepoDb is using this class to extract the content of the data reader object."
+It is used to extract the content of the data reader object and map it into a class object."
 permalink: /class/datareader
 tags: [repodb, class, datareader, orm, hybrid-orm, sqlserver, sqlite, mysql, postgresql]
 ---